redpencilio/app-http-logger/README.md

 ### Docker's rootless mode

-app-http-logger communicates with the host's docker daemon through the `/var/run/docker.sock` volume which is mapped to the host's `/var/run/docker.sock` file by default.
+Although not explicitly supported, app-http-logger can work on rootless docker with the following changes. app-http-logger communicates with the host's docker daemon through the `/var/run/docker.sock` volume which is mapped to the host's `/var/run/docker.sock` file by default.
 However, if you use docker's [rootless mode](https://docs.docker.com/engine/security/rootless/) this file doesn't exist and it lives at [`$XDG_RUNTIME_DIR/docker.sock` by default](https://docs.docker.com/engine/security/rootless/#daemon) instead.
-To ensure that the communication with the docker daemon works as expected you can update the volumes in the docker-compose.yml file:
+Update the volumes in the docker-compose.yml file to ensure communication with the docker daemon works as expected:

 ```diff
     volumes: